-We’ve all heard the saying: “The customer is king.”
+We’ve all heard the saying: “The customer is always right.”
 It’s been written in retail articles, plastered on the walls of offices, and cited in motivational speeches from company owners.
-But while retail is about keeping customers happy, there’s another key factor that’s often deprioritized: Retail employee training.
+But while retail is about keeping customers happy, there’s another key factor that’s often deprioritized: retail employee training.

 - Creating a retail training program

 - Why incorporating employee appreciation matters

 - What can be trained, and what should be hired for

 - The power of roleplay

 Best practices for hiring and building an all-star retail team

 Lightspeed Supplier market is all about giving merchants the tools they need for a better supply chain.